Web Machine Learning Community Group Charter

 Web Neural Network API

-A dedicated API for neural network inference hardware acceleration
+A dedicated low-level API for neural network inference hardware acceleration.

 Non-Normative Reports